oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Example 4b - W3C Verifiable Credentials Data Model v2.0

-This hypothetical example shows how a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] payload might be expressed using the artifacts defined in this specification.
+This non-normative example illustrates how the artifacts defined in this specification could be used to express a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] payload.

 Key Binding is applied
 using the Holder's public key passed in a `cnf` claim in the SD-JWT.